Isomorphism theorem for Kolmogorov states of $\clb = \dsp{\otimes_{j \in \IZ}}\!M^{(j)}_d(\IC)$: Introduction

-\vsp In the following we reformulate the isomorphism problem of translation dynamics with a closely related problem in quantum dynamical systems with {\it completely positive maps} [St,BJKW] on a von-Neumann algebra and deal with isomorphism problem for a class of translation invariant pure states satisfying hypothesis of Theorem 1.2.
+\vsp In the following we reformulate the isomorphism problem of translation dynamics with a closely related problem in quantum dynamical systems with {\it completely positive maps } [St] on a von-Neumann algebra and deal with isomorphism problem for a class of translation invariant pure states [FNW1,FNW2,BJKW] satisfying hypothesis of Theorem 1.3.